Sajad321/building-frontend/ApiREADME-Buildings.md

 POST `/expenses`

-- Add an expense to the database, on each added expense there will be cut from the total amount and increment to the total expense.
+- Add an expense to the database.
 - Request Body: renter, date of receipt, date of claiming, amount and notes.
 - Returns: renter of office.